xpdustry/anti-vpn-service/README.md

 A powerful anti vpn service, using multiple types of providers, like downloaded address ranges or online services, to protect your Mindustry server against players using VPNs (also useful against classic DDoS attacks). <br>
 Custom whitelist and blacklist are given to allow or block specific addresses. <br>
-And there are many settings to configure the plugin to your needs.
+And there are many settings, to configure the plugin to your needs.